paulAlexSerban/mod--boilerplate-starter-kit/README.md

 ### Install

 - Download or clone the Modulize repository to your local machine.
-- Ensure the main script (modulize.sh) is executable by running `chmod +x modulize.sh`.
+- Ensure the main script (modulize.sh) is executable by running `chmod +x modulize`.
 - Add `.env.development` to your project root directory and add the following environment variables:

 ```bash